-Appearing in the corner of Jake “The Snake” Roberts at the big show provided advantageous opportunities for Cooper.
-Not only did it thrust him back into the spotlight but he was also able to learn a great deal about the professional wrestling business, having gone in without much familiarity with it beforehand.
+Appearing in the corner of Jake “The Snake” Roberts at the big show provided promising opportunities for Cooper.
+Not only did it thrust him back into the spotlight, but he was also able to learn a great deal about the professional wrestling business, having gone in without much familiarity with it beforehand.

 “Everything about that was great,” Cooper remembered years later on Busted Open Nation.
 “I’m a boxing fan.
 Boxing is my favorite thing to watch.
 Wrestling was showbiz.
 These guys were bigger than life; they were Megatron.
-This was when you had Andre the Giant, you had the Junkyard Dog, you had all these great characters.”
+This was when you had Andre the Giant.
+You had the Junkyard Dog, and you had all these great characters.”

 Recommended read: Andre the Giant Documentary – 12 Things Learned (And Facts Left Out!)